Frequently asked questions

 In ESMA’s SFTR Guidelines, they explain that any trade concluded by an EU branch of a non-EU entity and the SFT is “committed to the books and records” of the EU branch, is under scope of SFTR.

 SFTR reports are to be submitted to approved Trade Repositories (TR).
-Prior to SFTR’s go-live, ESMA approved four TRs, DTCC, Unavista, REGIS-TR and KDPW (more on this).
+There are three ESMA approved TRs, DTCC, REGIS-TR and KDPW; and one FCA approved TR: DTCC.

 In their 2020 Final Report on Technical standards under SFTR and certain amendments to EMIR, ESMA published a flow chart of UTI generation and the responsible parties for creating and distributing it.
 For bilateral transactions without a shared intermediary or venue responsible for UTI creation, ESMA backed that counterparties should agree and use the IOSCO CPMI format of using a logic based on a LEI and unique trader reference identifier to create a UTI.

 Early termination (ETRM) reports are submitted when a previously reported SFT trade was closed prior to its maturity or end-date.
 An Error (EROR) message is used to cancel out an SFT that was reported but either never took place or wasn’t required to be reported.
 Once reported as Error, the UTI for the submission can’t be reused in the future.
 Correction (CORR) is used when a valid report was made but there was an error in one or more fields that needs to be corrected.
 A Modification (MODI) is used to update fields of a previously reported transaction and information that isn’t updated in a Collateral or Valuation submission.

 Following the submission of a New Transaction (NEWT) submission, open repos and BSB positions require a daily collateral (COLU) update report on subsequent days the position remains open.
 Update fields in the COLU submission include changes to price and market value of the collateral.